atsgen/tf-operator-deployer/README.md

 kubectl create -f deploy/operator.yaml
 ```

-tf operator assumes to enable tungsten fabric controller on master nodes only and datapath on all the nodes.
+tf operator automatically assigns tungsten fabric controller role to master nodes and datapath components
+are assigned to all the nodes in the cluster

-Once everything is ready the cluster can be rolled out using
+Once everything is ready, the cluster can be rolled out using the following command
 ```
 kubectl create -f deploy/sample_deployment.yaml
 ```